LuComic/Macinpush/README.md

 ## Usage

+1. Have a mac, since it uses Apple script to generate the notification and also path finding is unix based.
-Clone the repo and run the macinpush python file.
+2. Clone the repo and run the macinpush python file.

 ## How does it work?